-In today’s digital era, terms such as ‘online learning’ and ‘distance learning’ have become prevalent, with their meanings often used interchangeably.
-While both options offer a great deal of flexibility to its learner, there are some noteworthy differences between the two, and this article will help differentiate between them.
+In today’s digital era, terms such as ‘Online Learning’ and ‘Distance Learning’ have become prevalent, with their meanings often interchanged.
+While both offer a great deal of flexibility to its learner, there are differences between the two, which this article lays out.

-Distance learning or Distance education is a term used to refer to students who do not have to be physically present at a school, college or university in order to attain an education.
-Its origins are college correspondence courses whereby education materials were posted to the student, with the majority – if not all – of the course learnt through a postal correspondence between the student and the educational institution.
-For the history buffs, the first modern day correspondence course was shorthand taught over postcards, an initiative in the 1840’s run by Sir Issac Pitman.
-Today, distance learning is frequently used as a catch-all term to refer to online learning despite differences between the two.
+Its origins are college correspondence courses, whereby education materials were post-mailed to the student.
+The majority – if not all – of the course was learnt through the postal correspondence between the student and the educational institution.
+For history buffs, the first correspondence course was a shorthand system, taught over postcards.
+This initiative from the 1840’s was the brainchild of Sir Issac Pitman.
+The antecedent to Online Learning, the term Distance learning is sometimes applied to all degrees not taught on-campus.

-A very common misconception with Online Learning courses is that students are left entirely on their own accord to get through the programme without additional support or academic assistance.
-This is untrue as reputable universities provide UK tutor support to students undertaking the degree programme and can be contacted over email or Skype when required.
+A common misconception with Online Learning courses is that students are not provided additional support or academic help to complete the degree.
+This is untrue as reputable universities provide UK tutor support to students undertaking the programme.
+These tutors are contactable via email or Skype when required.

-Stafford Global offers an Online MBA from Edinburgh Napier University UK.
-Its Virtual Learning Environment is complemented with comprehensive tutorial support; a personal UK tutor offers advice regarding assessments, assignment feedback, answers questions etc., – no different to full-time students.
+The Edinburgh Napier University Online MBA includes comprehensive tutorial support; a personal UK tutor offers advice regarding assessments, assignment feedback, answers questions etc., – no different to full-time students.

-Regardless of study preference one thing is true between Distance Learning and Online Learning: one must be disciplined and self-motivated, both very useful skills to cultivate in life.
+Regardless of study preference one thing is true between Distance Learning and Online Learning: one must be self-disciplined and self-motivated, both very useful skills to cultivate in life.